 Note that more than ten year implementation of the Cybercrime Convention has brought forth a range of measures and partnerships against cybercrime.
 They have to be enriched further on a global and regional level.

-Develop appropriate national legal and regulatory framework for privacy protection, e-transactions and cybersecurity

-Leverage enhanced cooperation to develop solid legal frameworks and operational processes to address security, cybercrime, spam and related abuses at the national, regional and international levels
+Leverage enhanced cooperation to develop frameworks and operational processes to address security, cybercrime, spam and related abuses at the national, regional and international levels

 Highlight that any emerging international framework focused on the elaboration of norms and principles in the area of access to the Internet will need to address public access if we are to ensure that everyone in the information society is catered for.